 This course is typically recognized by CAMFT and AAMFT as a therapy or studies course.

 Upon successful completion of this course, you will be able to:

-- Engage in critical analysis of couple therapy theories and practices
+- Exhibit skills for critical analysis of various couple therapy theories and practices

 - Narrative Couple Therapy

 - Gottman Couple Therapy